 To view the Security Dashboard, in the Office 365 Security & Compliance Center, go to Threat management > Dashboard.

-You must be an Office 365 global administrator, security administrator, or security reader to view the Security Dashboard.
+You must be an Office 365 global administrator, a security administrator, or a security reader to view the Security Dashboard.
 See Permissions in the Office 365 Security & Compliance Center.

 Threat Protection Status

 In the upper left corner of the Security Dashboard is a Threat Protection Status widget that shows threat protection effectiveness.
 This widget tells you at a glance how many threats were blocked by Office 365 Exchange Online Protection and Office 365 Advanced Threat Protection (if configured) over the last seven days.
 This widget also shows the number of email messages detected as misclassified and reported by using the Use the Report Message add-in.
 Review your anti-spam, anti-malware, and anti-phishing policies to improve your configuration.

 In addition, Malware reports can be used to track recent trends in malicious content targeted at your organization.
 Click a tile to view more information in the report.